This article is part of the Ultimate Guide to Pregnancy.

 A healthy baby starts with a healthy pregnancy.
-Whether you are currently pregnant or planning to start your family soon, we have some simple tips to get mom - and baby - off to the healthiest start possible.
+Whether you are currently pregnant or planning to start your family soon, we have some tips for a healthy pregnancy to help get mom—and baby—off to the healthiest start possible.

 1. Take a prenatal vitamin